Injury Prevention Strategies: Avoid back pain

 You need a strong—and pain-free—back to perform a lot of military duties, from the ammunition can lift in the CFT to lifting and moving heavy objects as part of your daily duties.
 Once a person has a back injury, the path to recovery can be long and painful!
 Trying to maintain a strong and healthy back will save you from this process.

 Issue #1: A weak back is more likely to be injured.

 Perform exercises to strengthen the muscles that run along your spinal column.
-The National Institutes of Health has an interactive tutorial and other information.
 Start off slowly if you haven’t done these types of exercises before: A good rule of thumb is to listen to your body when starting a new exercise routine—if you are sore and tired, it’s time for a break.
 You may need to decrease the amount of exercise you are doing for a while.